On the Lookout for a New Tick-Borne Disease

 “This is the first time we will have a chance to identify a new tick-borne disease in the United States based upon evidence that the agent occurs in ticks,” said Fish, Ph.D., co-author of the paper and co-investigator on the NIH grant along with Peter Krause, M.D., a senior research scientist, in the Division of Epidemiology of Microbial Diseases.

-This Article was submitted by Denise Laraine Meyer, on Friday, June 22, 2012.
+This article was submitted by Denise L Meyer on June 22, 2012.